mohamed-chs/chatgpt-history-export-to-md/README.md

 Change `"delimiters_default"` to `false` to replace all $\LaTeX$ bracket delimiters : `\(...\)` and `\[...\]`, with dollar sign ones : `$...$` and `$$...$$`, if you'd like your math to render beautifully in Markdown readers that support **MathJax** (like Obsidian).

+### Issues and contributions 🆘

+Feel free to fork this repository and make your enhancements or improvements.
+ALL contributions are welcome !

+If you encounter any issues or have questions, feel free to open a discussion [here](https://github.com/mohamed-chs/chatgpt-history-export-to-md/issues) or leave a comment on the Reddit post [here](https://www.reddit.com/r/ChatGPT/comments/16k1ub5/i_made_a_simple_chatgpt_history_to_markdown/).

+### Enjoy Your Conversations in Markdown! 🎈

+Hopefully, you find value in this tool.
+If you do, giving it a star ⭐ on the repository would mean a lot.
+Thank you!

 ### Prerequisites

 <img src="images/python-logo.png" alt="Python Logo" width="70" style="margin-right: 20px;"/> <img src="images/git-logo.png" alt="Git Logo" width="70"/>